The Real Macaw

 Director - Mario Andreacchio

-Based on a Original Story/Screenplay/
+Based on an Original Story/Screenplay/

 Co-Producer - Bruce Hancock

-Based on a Original Story/Screenplay -
+Based on an Original Story/Screenplay -

 Matthew Perry